jpdown/YeetSpatializer/README.md

 ## Installation

 * Download the latest version of the mod [here](https://github.com/jpdown/YeetSpatializer/releases).
-The latest dev build can be downloaded from [actions](https://github.com/jpdown/YeetSpatializer/actions).
 * Place the dll in your Plugins folder

 ## Details